-This Local Law review project has generated significant interest from the community on what is a passionate and somewhat divisive topic, including record submissions through the Statutory Consultation process.
+This Local Law review project has generated significant interest from the community on what is a passionate and somewhat divisive topic, including record submissions through the community engagement process.

 Community consultation indicates many landholders use burning-off for garden/property maintenance, as cost-efficient waste disposal and for inefficient fuel reduction.
-Many residents use burning-off as their default option, without giving thought to potentially more efficient and environmentally sustainable options.
+Some residents use burning-off as their default option, without giving thought to potentially more efficient and environmentally sustainable options.
 However, there is a need in higher risk areas of the Shire for residents to have the option to burn-off to prepare their property for fire in the interest of personal and community safety.

-Data provided by fire agencies in 2020 shows that there have been 509 instances over the past 10 years of issues relating to open-air burning, including 251 instances of inappropriate burning off or burning-off for reasons other than fuel reduction.
+Data provided by fire agencies in 2020 shows that there have been 509 instances in the preceding 10 years from issues relating to open-air burning, including 251 instances of inappropriate burning off or burning-off for reasons other than fuel reduction.